 Several advantages occur from using this process.
-First, all police/fire boats actively monitor VHF Ch16 and will be able to immediately mobilize.
-This will result in a significantly faster response than with using the 911 system.
-Second, the USCG understands maritime language and has significant domain awareness that regular land based dispatch centers may not possess.
-Lastly, the USCG has the capability to triangulate the position of the mariner/boater.
+First, all police/fire boats actively monitor VHF Ch16 and will be able to mobilize immediately.
+This will result in a significantly faster response than using the 911 system.
+Second, the USCG understands maritime language and has significant domain awareness that regular land-based dispatch centers may need to possess.
+Lastly, the USCG can triangulate the position of the mariner/boater.

-Other disadvantages of using a mobile phone to report an emergency
+There are disadvantages associated with using a mobile phone to report an emergency.

-- the signal is very limited and there may be no coverage - mobile phone communication is limited to one party at a time with a radio, everyone hears your call for help (there could be a vessel a mile away that hears you on the radio and could reach you in minutes) - lifeboats and helicopters cannot home into the signal of a mobile phone with a radio they can and will find you more quickly
+- the signal is minimal, and there may be no coverage. - mobile phone communication is limited to one party at a time.
+When using a radio, everyone hears your call for help (there could be a vessel a mile away that hears you on the radio and could reach you in minutes). - emergency responders cannot easily locate the signal of a mobile phone.
+However, they can use direction finding equipment to locate a radio transmission more quickly.

-Format for distress calls on VHF Channel 16: Transmit:
+Format for distress calls on VHF Channel 16:

-- 1. "MAYDAY, MAYDAY, MAYDAY" - 2.
-"This is (name of boat three times, call letters once)." - 3.
-Repeat once more, "MAYDAY" and your boat's name. - 4.
+- 1. Transmit: "MAYDAY, MAYDAY, MAYDAY" - 2.
+"This is (name of the boat three times, call letters once)." - 3.
+Repeat "MAYDAY" and your boat's name again. - 4.
 Report your location. - 5.
 Report the nature of your emergency. - 6.
 Report the kind of assistance needed. - 7.
-Report the number of people onboard and condition of any injured. - 8.
+Report the number of people onboard (POB) and the condition of any injured. - 8.
 Describe the boat and its seaworthiness.
 Then wait for a response.
 If there is none, repeat the message.